What I look for when choosing wine

-Gone are the days of “second up from the top”, or bottom, depending on your income bracket.
+Gone are the days of “second up from the top” or bottom of the menu, depending on your budget.
 While there remains a lot of mysticism about wine – and rightfully so, it takes opening one to truly know what is inside – people everywhere are getting much more savvy about the grape juice.

 There are few shortcuts in the world of wine.
 When wine is poured into your glass, this really is the final stage of a very long and complex process.
-I do believe that the more you know about what goes into making wine, the more you are able to understand and appreciate what you are drinking.
+Where the more you know about what goes into making wine, the more you are able to understand and appreciate what you are drinking.

 1: It’s all about the vineyard

 The vineyard is where everything begins.
 We’ve been making wine for centuries now, so most vineyards in the ‘old world’ already have a history of wine-making and well-demarcated wine regions.
 Most of us can name a few, Bordeaux, Burgundy, Chianti, Douro… and can cite off a few grape varietals, Merlot, Malbec, Cabernet Sauvignon, Chardonnay, Syrah, Tempranillo, even if we don’t understand which grapes are grown where.

 A Malbec planted in France does not taste the same as a Malbec from Argentina.
 Far from it in fact.
 That’s because the terroir (soil, climate, topography) is part of what will define it.
 Barolo wine, for example, is made from Nebbiolo grape and grown in a specific part of the Piedmont region in Italy.
 A Nebbiolo planted outside of the Barolo zone will never be a Barolo.
 Furthermore, in order to deserve its Barolo classification, it also has to go through a specific ageing and testing process.